 - The instrument may be operated by trained laboratory personnel only.
 It must only be operated for the purpose of its designated use and according to the instructions contained in these Instructions for Use.
-Antistatic protective clothing made from natural fibers (e.g. cotton) should be worn when working with the instrument. - When working with the instrument, wear suitable protective clothing (lab coat, safety goggles and gloves) for protection against reagents and potentially infectious micro-biological debris. - In the event of an emergency, shut down the power switch and unplug the instrument from the power supply (circuit breaker in accordance with EN ISO 61010-1). - For severe instrument faults, the warning and error messages on the screen must be followed.
+Antistatic protective clothing made from natural fibers (e.g. cotton) should be worn when working with the instrument. - When working with the instrument, wear suitable protective clothing (lab coat, safety goggles and gloves) for protection against reagents and potentially infectious micro-biological contamination. - In the event of an emergency, shut down the power switch and unplug the instrument from the power supply (circuit breaker in accordance with EN ISO 61010-1). - For severe instrument faults, the warning and error messages on the screen must be followed.
 Samples located in the process must be removed from the instrument immediately.
 The user is responsible for the safe further processing of the samples. - There is a fire hazard if work with an exposed flame (e.g. Bunsen burner) is carried out in the direct vicinity of the instrument (solvent vapors).
 Therefore, keep all ignition sources at least 2 meters away from the instrument. - Be absolutely certain to operate the instrument with the active carbon filter.
-In addition, we highly recommend connecting the instrument to an external exhaust air extraction system because use of the instrument may lead to the formation of solvent vapors that are both hazardous to health and flammable, even when the instrument is used according to its intended purpose.
+In addition, we highly recommend connecting the instrument to an external exhaust air extraction system because use of the instrument may lead to the formation of solvent vapors that are both hazardous to health and flammable, even when the instrument is used according to its intended purpose. - The use of Power over Ethernet (PoE) is not allowed using the RJ45 slot (→ "Fig. 2-1") located on the back of the instrument. - The USB 2.0 slots (→ "Fig. 1-7") at the front of the instrument accepts only passive devices (without connection to the power supply, e. g.
+USB sticks).